This article has links to products and services we love, which we may make commission from.

 Eilean Donan to Fort Augustus, Loch Ness & Urquhart Castle (52 miles approx. 1 hour 20 mins)

-Halfway between Inverness and Fort William, you can see the middle part of the Caledonian Canal and the locks.
+Here, you can also see the middle part of the Caledonian Canal and its locks.

 This drive takes you down the A9.